JefGrailet/WISE/Evaluation/Validation/README.md

 before and after being post-processed to be adjusted in size.
 By default, the validation script compares *raw* prefixes (i.e., before post-processing), but appending the command-line with *--adjusted* will make it use the adjusted prefixes instead.

+**Update (February 2, 2020):** the aesthetics of the figure have been modified.
+The main line in the middle of the figure is now green, with side dashed green lines appearing at the surrounding indexes in order to highlight the subnets which the prefix differs by at most one bit from the groundtruth.
+The way undergrown subnets are taken into account has also been modified.
+When a groundtruth prefix is matched with several undergrown subnets, the script will only take account of the largest undergrown subnet of the bunch to generate the figure.
+This also allows to compute the ratio of groundtruth prefixes that were matched by inferred subnets, which is displayed in the terminal just before generating the figure.
+The terminal also now displays a detailed list of groundtruth prefixes along with the prefix that were matched in the measurements; note that you might have to modify the amount of tabs to get all elements properly aligned (see the `getPadding()` function in *SubnetValidation.py*).

 ## Contact